edgio-docs/edgio-docs/src/guides/v7/sites_frameworks/getting_started/next.md

 <Callout type="info">

-From Next 13 when `app` folder is used, adding `useServiceWorker` hook may break the build, as all pages in `app` folder are by default server components.
-In order to avoid this, hooks must be placed in client components only.
-To do this, add `use client` directive at the top of the component.
+Starting with Next.js 13, when the `app` directory is used, adding `useServiceWorker` hook may break the build, as all pages in the `app` directory are by default server components.
+In order to avoid this, hooks must be placed in a client-only component.
+To do this, add [`use client` directive](https://nextjs.org/docs/getting-started/react-essentials#the-use-client-directive) at the top of the component.

 </Callout>